-Students placed on academic probation should attend a Strategies for Academic Success workshop.
+Students placed on academic probation should complete the Strategies for Academic Success online module.

-The Strategies for Academic Success Workshop will teach students to:
+Strategies for Academic Success will teach students to:

 - understand the University's academic probation policy,

 - recognize and remove barriers to academic success,

 - create a strategy to return to good academic standing.

 NOTE: As of March 12, 2020, all remaining in-person workshops for the Spring 2020 semester have been cancelled.
 This is a proactive step being taken by the university to help prevent the spread of COVID-19.